Most OpsGenie alternatives lists are out of date.

 Three tools are built Slack-native, meaning Slack is the primary interface, not a bolted-on integration.

-- OpsGenie Teams → Runframe Teams
+- OpsGenie Teams map to Runframe Teams

-- Escalation Policies → Runframe Escalation Rules
+- Escalation Policies map to Runframe Escalation Rules

-Built for teams of 10–200 engineers.
+Built for teams of 10-200 engineers.
 We haven't battle-tested at 500+ or for heavy enterprise procurement requirements yet.
-See our OpsGenie → Runframe migration page.

 Rootly.
 Slack-native with incident response and on-call sold as separate products, each at $20/user/month (Essentials).
 Incident response covers Slack-based coordination, workflow automation, channel creation, role assignment, status updates, Jira ticket creation, retrospectives, and a status page.
 On-call covers paging, scheduling, escalation policies, alert grouping, live call routing, and a mobile app.
 If you need both, that's $40/user/month.
 Rootly's strength is workflow customization.
 You can build multi-step automation rules that trigger based on severity, service, or team.
 They also have an AI SRE product sold separately.
 Enterprise tier with custom pricing.
 Pricing source.
 See our full comparison.